|show morePrint Bio

 In 2001, Lechleiter was appointed executive vice president for pharmaceutical products and corporate development.
 In 2004, he became Lilly’s executive vice president for pharmaceutical operations.
 And in 2005, he was named president and chief operating officer and joined the board of directors.

 Lechleiter received a bachelor of science degree in chemistry from Xavier University (Cincinnati, Ohio) in 1975.
 He subsequently studied organic chemistry as a National Science Foundation Fellow at Harvard University, where he received his master’s and doctorate degrees in 1980.
 Lechleiter has received honorary doctorates from Marian University (Indianapolis, Indiana), the University of Indianapolis, and the National University of Ireland.

 Lechleiter is a member of the American Chemical Society and Business Roundtable.
 Dr. Lechleiter serves on the board of the Pharmaceutical Research and Manufacturers of America (PhRMA), as president of the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), as chairman of the U.S.-Japan Business Council, and on the boards of United Way Worldwide, Xavier University (Cincinnati, Ohio), the Life Sciences Foundation, and the Central Indiana Corporate Partnership.
-He also serves on the board of Nike, Inc.
+He also serves on the boards of Nike, Inc. and Ford Motor Company.

 Senior Vice President, Enterprise Risk Management, and

 Chief Ethics and Compliance Officer

 Melissa Stapleton Barnes became senior vice president, enterprise risk management, and chief ethics and compliance officer for Eli Lilly and Company in January 2013 and is a member of the company’s executive committee.